dailystory/docs/articles/changelog/2020/may.md

 	description: 'Product Updates for May 2020'
 }
 # DailyStory Product Updates for May 2020
+## May 14, 2020
+* updated funnel docs and refactor conversions by camapaign

 ## May 13, 2020
 * initial check in for manage email senders